The day I resigned from my job in the corporate world is as real to me as if it happened yesterday.

-There is an email in the flagged folder of my inbox.
-I received this email back in 2014.
+There is an email in the flagged folder of my inbox that I received in 2014, which is the year I resigned.

-Before you start thinking that I haven’t cleaned out my inbox in four years, read on, because I keep this email for a good reason.
+Before you start thinking that I haven’t cleaned out my inbox in 4 years, read on, because I keep this email for a good reason.